Advance directives &

 DWDnsw also suggests that you appoint someone you trust to act as your enduring guardian/s.
 An enduring guardian has the legal power to make health care decisions on your behalf.
 DWDnsw provides all new members with a form that can be used to appoint an enduring guardian.
 Subsequent forms can be purchased from us or downloaded for free – see below.

 Remember — every competent adult has the legal right to accept or refuse any recommended health care.
 Completing an ACD does not enable you to access treatments which are currently deemed to be against the law of NSW, such as medically assisted dying.
 In addition, an ACD cannot compel a doctor to administer a particular treatment.

 Click to download the forms DWDnsw provides as a service to their members » ...

 - Guide to NSW Advance Care Directive and Appointment of Enduring Guardian

 - NSW Advance Care Directive Long Form

-Click to see the NSW Government's new website "Planning Ahead Tools for my future legal, health and asset decisions".
+For the latest information see the NSW Government's website "Planning Ahead Tools for future legal, health and financial decisions".

 FILL IN YOUR DOCUMENTS NOW!